RanjithPavan/AWS-Automation-python/README.md

 - Create and set up bucket
 - Sync website directory tree to bucket
 - Set AWS profile with --profile option

+### 02- Notifier
+It is to notify slack users of changes to AWS account using CloudWatch events

+#### Features
+It currently has the following features: